 Decision time!
 You have your quotes, the specifications for the systems you are considering and you know what financial incentives are available to you.
 Now you have to decide which installer to work with and which system to go with.
 With the the specifications of the various systems you are considering, you should return to Sunmetrix Discover and learn how much electricity you will generate and how much money you can save/make when your system is installed.

 It is also the time to double check with your municipal administration about the permit process – if you need a permit, you should now have at your fingertips all the information required to complete the application process, if you haven’t done so already.
 With the go ahead from your local administration, you can seal the deal with your installer and book a date in May (or when the weather is suitable).
 Please note that if you live in a snowy climate, you want to make sure your rooftop is clear before the installation and the installers may not even come to issue a quote until they can inspect your rooftop, which may put you behind by a couple of months, but don’t despair.
 You are still well on your way to making your new year’s resolution a reality!

 Step 5 – May:

 Installation!
 The day you’ve been waiting for!
 Soon, you’ll be turning solar energy into electricity, saving you money and helping the environment.
-But to make sure that you are getting the most bang for your buck, you can register for Sunmetrix GO (it’s free!) and keep an eye on your investment and see if you are generating as much electricity as you should be.

 And before you consider your resolution complete, take a moment to read about the importance of regular maintenance for your panels in our post: Here comes the sun!